Retinopathy of Prematurity

 Why is retinopathy of prematurity a concern?

-ROP occurs in 16 percent of all premature births.
-Each year in the US, over 2,100 children experience the complications of ROP.
-There are five stages of ROP, from a mild Stage 1 to severe Stage 5 when the retina detaches in the eye.
-Babies with Stage 1 and 2 ROP are called prethreshold, and those with Stages 3 through 5 are called threshold.
-About 90 percent of babies with Stage 1 and 2 ROP show improvement without treatment.
-However, about half of babies with Stage 3 and most of those with Stage 4 may develop serious eye damage.
-Each year, approximately 400 to 600 children are blinded by ROP.
+There are five stages of ROP, from a mild Stage 1 to severe Stage 5 when the retina detaches, leading to blindness.
+Most babies with Stage 1 and 2 ROP show improvement without treatment.
+However, in the absence of treatment, about half of babies with Stage 3 and most with Stage 4 progress to blindness.

 Management of retinopathy of prematurity:

 In 2001, the American Academy of Pediatrics (AAP) developed guidelines for a screening program to identify babies at risk for ROP.
 These guidelines include the following: